hack2skill/intel-oneAPI/README.md

 ```

-- For our **Interactive Conversational AI Examiner** Component, as of now we are not doing any training as its based on
+- For our **Interactive Conversational AI Examiner** Component, we use an Instruct-tuned or RLHF Large Language model (LLM) based on recent advancements in Generative AI.
-recent Generative AI LLMs (Large Language models) (open access models like LLaMA, Falcon etc.).
 You can update the API configuration by specifying hf_model_name (LLM name available in huggingface Hub).
 Please checkout https://huggingface.co/models for LLMs.

 Here is the architecture of `Interactive Conversational AI Examiner` component:

 ![](./assets/AI-Examiner.png)

+We can use several open access models from hugging face Hub like MPT-7B-instruct (https://huggingface.co/mosaicml/mpt-7b-instruct), Falcon-7B-instruct (https://huggingface.co/TheBloke/falcon-7b-instruct-GPTQ), etc. (follow https://huggingface.co/models for more options.)

-Here for performance gain, we can use INT8 quantized model optimized using Intel®  Neural Compressor (Few options are like https://huggingface.co/decapoda-research/llama-7b-hf-int8 etc.)
+Here for performance gain, we can use INT8 quantized model optimized using Intel®  Neural Compressor (like https://huggingface.co/decapoda-research/llama-7b-hf-int8 etc.)

-Please Note that for fun 😄, we also provide usage of Azure OpenAI Cognitive Service to use models like GPT3 paid subscription API.
+Please Note that for fun 😄, we also provide usage of Azure OpenAI Service to use models like GPT3 with paid subscription API.
 You just need to provide `azure_deployment_name`, set `llm_name` as `azure_gpt3` in the below configuration and then add `<your_key>`

 ```python